 A DIY tutorial to make a giant pot of gold with rainbow.
 Create this large rainbow with enormous pot of gold for your St. Patrick’s Day themed party.

-I actually made this giant pot of gold for the Spring auction for my kids school.
-We had a shamrock ‘race’ whereby each class was raising money to move across the rainbow and get to the pot of gold in first place.
+I actually made this giant pot of gold for the Spring auction at my kids school.
+We had a shamrock race whereby each class was raising money to move across the rainbow and get to the pot of gold in first place.
 We had large 24″ shamrocks the kids decorated and hung them in the school, this pot of gold was at the actual auction for decoration purposes only.